-Financing and liquidity risk is not included in the capital requirements defined under Pillar 1.
-The assessment of capital requirements for financing and liquidity risk is included in the assessment under ICAAP/ILAAP, and the company's capital targets are considered adequate to cover capital and liquidity needs over and above the minimum regulatory requirements.
+Financing and liquidity risk are not included in the capital assessment pursuant to Pillar 1.
+The assessment of capital requirements for financing and liquidity risk is included in the assessment under ICAAP/ILAAP in the company, where the company's capital targets are considered to be adequate for handling future capital and liquidity needs over and above the minimum regulatory requirements.